-- 1. Innovation Research Lab moved into a temporary space with the permanent space slated for use in F'19.
+- Innovation Research Lab (IRL) moved into a temporary space with the permanent space slated for use in F'19.
 The IRL Coordinator is developing a cross-disciplinary Eco-Research Scholar Program that focuses on teaching students how to do STEM research in biology, geography, geographic information systems, and anthropology. - 2.
 STEM Peer Mentoring continues with mentoring taking place in Chemistry, Biology, Math, and Physics. - 3.
-STEM Professional Learning Course Redesign mini grants pilot program was launched with fourteen \$1000 awards given to faculty.
+STEM Professional Learning Course Redesign mini grants pilot program was launched with fourteen \$1,000 awards given to faculty.
 This included 12 faculty in the School of Math & Science and 2 faculty in the School of Business & Technology.
-Faculty are using the funds to redesign course and lab materials that will promote higher persistence, retention, and success rates in their STEM courses particularly among students who are disproportionately impacted.

-- 4. STEM Core Student Success Specialist works with the STEM Counselor to bolster the "intrusive student support" piece of the STEM Core program. - STEM Outreach has been ongoing, with participation from STEM Conexiones personnel and students at high school outreach events and major local events such as EXPO Day at Petco Park and Barrio Logan STEM fest.
+Faculty are using the funds to redesign course and lab materials that will promote higher persistence, retention, and success rates in their STEM courses particularly among students who are disproportionately impacted. - 4.
+STEM Core Student Success Specialist works with the STEM Counselor to bolster the "intrusive student support" piece of the STEM Core program. - 5.
+STEM Outreach has been ongoing, with participation from STEM Conexiones personnel and students at high school outreach events and major local events such as the San Diego Festival of Science and Engineering EXPO Day at Petco Park each spring, and the Barrio Logan STEM fest.